Ritikpatel963/jeecup.gov.in/README.md

 # jeecup.gov.in
-Making a goverment website in php html css and bootstrap
+Making a goverment website in php html css and bootstrap for my client